php-fig/fig-standards/proposed/http-client/http-client.md

  * Exception for when a request failed.
  *
  * Examples:
- *      - Request is invalid (eg. method is missing)
+ *      - Request is invalid (e.g. method is missing)
- *      - Runtime request errors (like the body stream is not seekable) */ interface RequestException extends ClientException
+ *      - Runtime request errors (e.g. the body stream is not seekable) */
+interface RequestException extends ClientException
 {